 The benefits of a unified tech stack

 A healthcare tech stack is an entire suite of applications that connect together in one platform.
-It lets both you and your patients handle routine interactions digitally while improving your practice workflows — from appointment booking to managing your online presence, all in one place.
-The benefits of a single platform are many, including:
+It lets both you and your patients handle routine interactions digitally while improving your practice workflows, from appointment booking to managing your online presence, all in one place.
+The benefits of a single platform include:

 • Streamlined operations